eclipse/epsilon-website/mkdocs/docs/doc/articles/running-epsilon-ant-tasks-from-command-line/index.md

 ## Maven

-Since Maven can run Ant tasks, Epsilon Ant tasks can also be executed from a Maven build (`mvn clean install`) as shown below.
+Since Maven can run Ant tasks, Epsilon Ant tasks can also be executed from a Maven build (`mvn clean package`) as shown below.

 === "pom.xml"